MicrosoftDocs/azure-devops-docs/docs/pipelines/library/index.md

 At present, the library contains two types of assets: [variable groups](variable-groups.md) and [secure files](secure-files.md).

 > Variable groups are available to only release pipelines in VSTS and TFS 2017 and newer at present.
-Task groups and service endpoints are available to build and release pipelines in TFS 2015 and newer, and VSTS.
+Task groups and service connections are available to build and release pipelines in TFS 2015 and newer, and VSTS.

 <h2 id="security">Library Security</h2>